How anime took off in the United States

 While there exists a young animation industry in Japan, the global industry is dominated by the rising work of Walt Disney — whom Tezuka is fanatical about.
 He watched Bambi nearly a dozen times and saw the potential for animation to take off as a result of the new popularity in manga, both of them being produced through hand-drawings.
 He pitches television networks for an animated adaptation of Astro Boy, and when they turn him down, he builds his own company named Mushi Productions, one of his eventual two studios.
 As Astro Boy continues its prior success, now in animation, other companies follow in proliferating animated work.
 Anime catches its legs.

 Tezuka then sets his ambitions even higher.

-“Tezuka’s expectation and understanding of the observed World War II is that genocidal hatred is very common,” says Dr. Palmer, “And that working hard to overcome those differences and be friends and be connected is not something that’s going to happen on its own; that it’s something that we have to work really, really hard at.
+“Tezuka’s expectation and understanding, having observed World War II, is that genocidal hatred is very common,” says Dr. Palmer, “And that working hard to overcome those differences and be friends and be connected is not something that’s going to happen on its own; that it’s something that we have to work really, really hard at.
 And so he was eager to have animation, especially, be a bridge, between Japan and the US in particular, but also the rest of the world.”